Yaman (film)

 Yaman (Lord of Death) is a 2017 Indian Tamil-language political action thriller film written and directed by Jeeva Shankar.
-Co-produced by Lyca Productions and Vijay Antony Film Corporation, the film stars Vijay Antony and Miya, while Thiagarajan portrays another pivotal character.
+Co-produced by Lyca Productions and Vijay Antony Film Corporation, the film stars Vijay Antony in a dual role as father and son, alongside Miya, while Thiagarajan portrays another pivotal character.
 The film, which features Jeeva Shankar and Vijay Antony doubling up as the cinematographer and the music composer respectively, was released.
 The movie was a commercial success.